 The table and figure present the classification of respondents on the basis of purpose of visit.
 It is evident from the table and figure that 45.3% had come for sightseeing and 26.4% had come for bird watching.
-Whereas for 15.1%55 and 13.2 % 56 of the respondents business and participating in festivals was their main purpose of visit
+Whereas for 15.1% and 13.2 % of the respondents business and participating in festivals was their main purpose of visit

-"3.PROMOTION OF RURAL TOURISM IS GOOD FOR THE DEVELOPMENT OF THE VILLAGE" Table 3: Promotion of Rural Tourism is good for the development of the village
+3.PROMOTION OF RURAL TOURISM IS GOOD FOR THE DEVELOPMENT OF THE VILLAGE Table 3: Promotion of Rural Tourism is good for the development of the village strongly agree with the statement whereas those who agreed were 30.2%.
+Those who were neutral constituted of only 11.3%.

+Tuble of Fromotion of Italian Fourism is good for the development of the Anage

 Frequency Percent Valid Percent Cumulative Percent

-Valid strongly agree 31 58.5 58.5 58.5
+strongly agree 31 58.5 58.5 58.5

-agree 16 30.2 30.2 88.7
+Valid agree 16 30.2 30.2 88.7

 neutral 6 11.3 11.3 100.0

 Total 53 100.0 100.0